Precursors to anarchism: Ancient Greece

 Some convictions and ideas deeply held by modern anarchists were first expressed in ancient Greece.
-The first known political usage of the word anarchy appears in the play Seven Against Thebes by Aeschylus, dated at 467 BC.
+The first known political usage of the word anarchy appears in the play Seven Against Thebes by Aeschylus, dated to 467 BC.
 There, Antigone openly refuses to abide by the rulers' decree to leave her brother Polyneices' body unburied as punishment for his participation in the attack on Thebes.
-Sophocles used the same theme 50 years later, in his tragedy Antigone, where the heroine challenges the established order of Thebes, coming in direct clash with the established authority of the town.
+Sophocles used the same theme 50 years later, in his tragedy Antigone, where the heroine challenges the established order of Thebes, coming in direct conflict with the established authority of the town.